larkvincer/clean-coder/README.md

     4. Globals
 * You man NOT call methods of objects that are:
     1. Returned from a previous method call. (point.getx().gety().getz().doSmth())
+---

+## Thesaurus
+* Tempolar coupling - function that should be called one after another.
+* CQS - Command Query Separation.